DFFlanders/CloudAppHack/README.md

 # What is a 'cloud aplication hackathon' and do I want to help organise one?

-Do you want to build cloud applications, learn how by hosting your own OpenStack 'Cloud Application Hackathon' for your community.
+Do you want to your community to learn how build cloud applications?
+Learn how by hosting your own OpenStack 'Cloud Application Hackathon' for your community.

 Click on the brochure below to learn more: